 The Kuker Group Listed by play Ransomware Group

-On February 26, 2026, the ransomware group known as Play added the Kuker Group to its public leak site, confirming that it had exfiltrated internal files from the US-based company during a ransomware attack.
+On February 26, 2026, the ransomware group known as Play added the Kuker Group to its public leak site, claiming that it had exfiltrated internal files from the US-based company during a ransomware attack.

 Public reporting on the Play leak site indicates that Kuker Group, a United States entity, had data stolen in the incident.
 The attackers posted proof of the breach on their onion site, listing the company among recent victims.
-Available details show that internal files were exfiltrated, though the exact volume and full list of contents remain unclear from current public posts.
+Available details show that internal files were allegedly exfiltrated, though the exact volume and full list of contents remain unclear from current public posts.
 No specific victim count for individuals has been released, and the company has not yet issued a public statement detailing what records were taken.

 The listing follows Play’s standard pattern of publishing samples after an initial extortion window passes.
 Industry trackers such as ransomware.live have mirrored the post, making the incident visible to researchers and the public.